awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 `cpu`
 Type: integer
-Required: no
+Required: conditional
 The number of `cpu` units the Amazon ECS container agent will reserve for the container\.
 This parameter maps to `CpuShares` in the [Create a container](https://docs.docker.com/engine/api/v1.38/#operation/ContainerCreate) section of the [Docker Remote API](https://docs.docker.com/engine/api/v1.38/) and the `--cpu-shares` option to [https://docs.docker.com/engine/reference/commandline/run/](https://docs.docker.com/engine/reference/commandline/run/)\.
-This field is optional for tasks using the Fargate launch type, and the only requirement is that the total amount of CPU reserved for all containers within a task be lower than the task\-level `cpu` value\.
+This field is required for tasks using the Fargate launch type\.
+The total amount of CPU reserved for all containers within a task must be lower than the task\-level `cpu` value\.
 You can determine the number of CPU units that are available per Amazon EC2 instance type by multiplying the number of vCPUs listed for that instance type on the [Amazon EC2 Instances](http://aws.amazon.com/ec2/instance-types/) detail page by 1,024\.
 Linux containers share unallocated CPU units with other containers on the container instance with the same ratio as their allocated amount\.
 For example, if you run a single\-container task on a single\-core instance type with 512 CPU units specified for that container, and that is the only task running on the container instance, that container could use the full 1,024 CPU unit share at any given time\.
 However, if you launched another copy of the same task on that container instance, each task would be guaranteed a minimum of 512 CPU units when needed, and each container could float to higher CPU usage if the other container was not using it, but if both tasks were 100% active all of the time, they would be limited to 512 CPU units\.
 On Linux container instances, the Docker daemon on the container instance uses the CPU value to calculate the relative CPU share ratios for running containers\.
 For more information, see [CPU share constraint](https://docs.docker.com/engine/reference/run/#cpu-share-constraint) in the Docker documentation\.
 The minimum valid CPU share value that the Linux kernel allows is 2\.
 However, the CPU parameter is not required, and you can use CPU values below 2 in your container definitions\.
 For CPU values below 2 \(including null\), the behavior varies based on your Amazon ECS container agent version: